University of Michigan Library: History

 The Michigan Legislature created the University of Michigan in Ann Arbor in 1838, and that year allocated funding for a library.
 The next year (three years before classes began), the Board of Regents of the University of Michigan acquired the University Library's first volume, John James Audubon's Birds of America, purchased at a cost of $970.
-(The book is now displayed in the Library Gallery's Audubon Room).
+(The book is now displayed in the Hatcher Gallery Exhibit Room).
 Also in 1838, the university's first professor, Asa Gray (known as the "father of American botany"), was entrusted with a $5,000 budget to establish the first collection of books for the University Library; he purchased 3,400 volumes.

 Before the university's first years, books were stored in various places around campus, including at the Law School and in various professors' homes.
-In 1856, the North Wing of the University Building was remodeled, and books centralized in the University's Library and Museum there.
+In 1856, the North Wing of the University Building was remodeled, and books centralized in the university's Library and Museum there.
 In 1863, the Library moved to the Law Building.
 In 1883, with Raymond Cazallis Davis (chief librarian) as a motivating force in its completion, the university's first library building was finished.
 Within twelve years of its construction the building was already too small for the growing collection.
 Between 1870 and 1940 the collection grew rapidly, from 17,000 to 941,500.

 In 1890, the University Library inaugurated a handwritten card catalog system, which later changed to typed cards and, after 1900, to printed cards from the Library of Congress.
 By 1895, the Library's overcrowding problem had become acute, and President James Burrill Angell told the Regents that "The embarrassment, to which I have called attention in previous reports, arising from the crowded condition of the Library, of course grows more serious every year."